ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Properties are divided into Selection, Connection, and Message Properties.
 Selection Properties (see {{selection-props}}) can only be set during pre-establishment.
 They are only used to specify which paths and protocol stacks can be used and are preferred by the application.
 Although Connection Properties (see {{connection-props}}) can be set during pre-establishment, they may be changed later.
 They are used to inform decisions made during establishment and to fine-tune the established connection.
+Calling Initiate on a Preconnection creates an outbound Connection or a Listener, the Selection and Connection properties held by the Connection or Listener then become immutable (e.g., by a 'deep copy' of the properties and endpoints).

 The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).